pingcap/docs-cn/op-guide/ansible-deployment.md

     ansible_user = tidb
     ```

+    Run the following command and if all servers return `tidb`, then the SSH mutual trust is successfully configured:

+    ```
+    ansible -i inventory.ini all -m shell -a 'whoami'
+    ```

+    Run the following command and if all servers return `root`, then sudo without password of the `tidb` user is successfully configured:

+    ```
+    ansible -i inventory.ini all -m shell -a 'whoami' -b
+    ```

 2. Connect to the network and download TiDB binary to the Control Machine using `local_prepare.yml` playbook.

     ```